erikcameron/proton/README.md

 }
 ```

 Here `protos` is shorthand for "prototypes": i.e., data that we
 want to pull in, include, etc. Proton will expand those names into
 actual maps, (along with any prototypes _they_ specify) flatten the
 list, and merge them into a single data structure for you.

+Note: "Toppings" works that way too in this example, like a one-to-many
+relationship, though you'll have to expand those explicitly; Proton
+doesn't handle that for you.
+It's just a significant enough part
+of all the real world use cases I've come up with that it seemed
+reasonable to illustrate it.
+If we were talking about blog posts,
+"tags" might be a good case: You specify a list of tags as strings,
+and then use Proton to expand those into more intelligent entities
+that include, say, a URL for a semantic purposes.

 The benefits
 are:

 - Encapsulation: The first example above, where the pizza order is